-- 5.1.11.1 A rally is a let in the following instances: - 5.1.11.1.1 If the ball served, in passing over or around the net, touches it or its supports, provided the service is otherwise good or is obstructed by the receiver or his partner. - 5.1.11.1.2 If the service is delivered when, in the opinion of the umpire, the receiving player or pair is not ready, provided that neither the receiver nor his/her partner attempts to strike the ball.
+- 1) A rally is a let in the following instances: - a) If the ball served, in passing over or around the net, touches it or its supports, provided the service is otherwise good or is obstructed by the receiver or his partner. - b) If the service is delivered when, in the opinion of the umpire, the receiving player or pair is not ready, provided that neither the receiver nor his/her partner attempts to strike the ball. - c) If, in the opinion of the umpire, failure to make a good service or a good return or otherwise to comply with the rules is due to a disturbance outside the control of the player. - d) If the rally is interrupted for correction of an error in playing order or ends. - e) If the service is interrupted for warning a player for a service of doubtful correctness. - f) If the conditions of play are disturbed in a way which, in the opinion of the umpire, is likely to affect the outcome of the rally.